-The Perfect Beijing Itinerary (Hour Breakdown + Costs)
+The Perfect Beijing Itinerary (Top Places + Costs)

-Here’s my 3-day and 5-day Beijing itinerary I’d recommend for first time visitors, including tips and costs.
+Here’s my recommended 3-day and 5-day Beijing itineraries for first-time visitors, with stops like the Forbidden City and the Great Wall, plus tips on timing and costs.

 2 or 3 days in Beijing: